-Answer: First, we need to evaluate the spine of your Bible.
+Answer: First, we need to evaluate the binding of your Bible.

-If it has an intact, sewn spine, we can go straight to talking about what leather you’d like.
-If the pages are falling out or the spine is glued, we usually need to insert cords into the spine, to repair it and secure the pages first.
+If it has an intact, sewn binding, we can go straight to talking about what leather you’d like.
+If the pages are falling out or the was originally only glued, we usually need to insert cords into the spine, to repair it and secure the pages first.
+Check out our blog post to learn more about this.

 Click here to go straight to our rebinding categories and see what we can do for you, or read on to learn more.

 Never Bonded Leather!
 The leather used for the standard hand-held, take-to-Bible-study, on-the-go Bible must be durable.
-This is why we use genuine leather for Bibles, never bonded leather.
+This is why we use genuine leathers for Bibles, never bonded leather.
 Common bonded leather can be as little as 70% leather fibers and 30% “bonding agent,” and it will fall apart when handled much.
 Even the softest genuine leather will have a longer life expectancy.
 See our video about leather and its strength.

-Not all leathers are suitable for Bibles, but we stock an assortment of recommended Bible leathers, including pigskin, cowhide, English calfskin, various goatskins, lambskin (soft but better for a smaller Bible), deerskin and bison (seasonal) and even kangaroo (better for a larger Bible).
+Not all leathers are suitable for Bibles, but we stock an assortment of recommended Bible leathers, including pigskin, cowhide, English calfskin, various goatskins, lambskin (soft but better for a smaller Bible), and even kangaroo (better for a larger Bible).
 Many leathers also come in several grains, both natural and impressed.
 We mostly use leathers in the 1.75 to 2.75 oz. range.

-The most economical is pigskin, also known as Berkshire, which is commonly used on Bibles in natural and pressed grains.
+The most economical is pigskin, which is commonly used on Bibles in natural and pressed grains.
 In most cases, Bibles which say “genuine leather” are covered in a pigskin.
 It’s sturdy and dependable.
 The most common grain is mission grain, which is mostly linear, like a grained calfskin.
 A natural grain shows visible pores.
 It’s easy for pigskin to become too stiff when rebinding, but we can use a special fiber interior liner — the part sandwiched in between the leather and the end pages — that keeps the cover flexible.